Gordon Foster

-Frederic Gordon Foster (24 February 1921 – 20 December 2010) was an Irish computational engineer, statistician, professor, and college dean who is widely known for devising, in 1965, a nine-digit code upon which the International Standard Book Number (ISBN) is based.
+Frederic Gordon Foster (24 February 1921 – 20 December 2010) was a British computational engineer, statistician, professor, and college dean who is widely known for devising, in 1965, a nine-digit code upon which the International Standard Book Number (ISBN) is based.

 Life

 Foster was born in Belfast, United Kingdom of Great Britain and Ireland, between the 1920 enactment and 1921 implementation of the partition of Ireland.
 He studied at the Royal Belfast Academical Institution and began advanced study in mathematics at Queen's University Belfast.
-During World War II, he was recruited from Queen's by MI6 to work as a code-breaker at Bletchley Park.
+During World War II, he was recruited from Queen's to work as a code-breaker at Bletchley Park.